genesiscommunitysuccess/docs/docs/05_operations/03_clustering/03_consul.md

 See [Server configuration - service definitions](../../03_server/01_configuring-runtime/04_service-definitions.md) for information on how to set the ports for user-defined services, and how to override the ports dynamically.

-The Consul Agents must also be able to access all of the services on their defined ports.
+The Consul Agents must also be able to access all the services on their defined ports.

-## Configuring the App
+## Configuring the app

-### Basic Configuration
+### Basic configuration
-If Consul agent is running locally to the app on the default port of 8500, then the only config required is:
+If a Consul agent is running locally to the app on the default port of 8500, then the only config required is:
 ```kotlin {title="genesis-system-definition.kts"}
 systemDefinition {
     global {